 Erected by Shippensburg- Historical Society, Borough Historical Architectural Review Board, Chamber of Commerce, University, et al.

 Location.
 40° 3.251′ N, 77° 30.806′ W. Marker is in Shippensburg, Pennsylvania, in Cumberland County.
 Marker is on King Street (U.S. 11) east of Walters Avenue, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 340 East King Street, Shippensburg PA 17257, United States of America.
+Touch for directions.